32

 2013 Alter Ego (barrel sample) 88p

 Tasted in April 2014.
-Fresh, very nice acidity and minerality, on the light side, soft fruit and tannin.
+Fresh and lovely, with nice acidity and minerality.
+It's on the light side, soft fruit and tannin.

 2012 Alter Ego (barrel sample) 91p

-Tasted twice - last time in September 2013.
+I tasted it twice, the last time in September 2013.
 Consistent notes.
-This wine, which represented 45% of the whole production, displayed fine ripeness of fruit and tannin, good concentration, silky fruit and tannin.
-Well-constructed wine and fine effort for the vintage.
+This wine, representing 45% of the production, displayed fine ripeness of fruit and tannin, good concentration, silky fruit, and tannin.
+It is a well-constructed wine and a fine effort for the vintage.

 2011 Alter Ego 90-91p

 Tasted twice - last time in September 2013.
 Consistent notes.
-It showed some power, good quantities of cherry fruit and fat ripe tannin and long aftertaste.
+It showed some power, reasonable quantities of cherry fruit, fat, ripe tannin, and a long aftertaste.

 2010 Alter Ego 93p

 Tasted twice - last time in September 2013.
 Consistent notes.
-This wine displayed big concentration, fat and perfectly ripe black fruit and tannin, refined, well-structured and very long.
+This wine displayed great concentration, fat, perfectly ripe black fruit, and tannin, refined, well-structured, and very long.
 Impressive stuff.
-93p.

 2009 Alter Ego 91p

-Tasted three times - last time in May 2014.
+I tasted it three times, the last time in May 2014.
 Consistent notes.
-Compared with 2005, 2009 was a step up in terms of concentration and intensity.
-Compact and tannic, sappy, great structure and complexity, perfect ripe dark berries with catchy sweetness.
+Compared with 2005, 2009 was a step up in concentration and intensity.
+It was compact and tannic, with a sappy character and great structure and complexity, featuring perfectly ripe dark berries and a catchy sweetness.
 Impressive stuff.

 2008 Alter Ego 89p

 Tasted twice - last time in October 2010.
 Consistent notes.
-An aromatic, subtle and elegant wine.
+It is an aromatic, subtle, and elegant wine.
 Smooth aftertaste.
 Joyful and seductive.
 Now in the bottle.

 2007 Alter Ego 87p

 Tasted twice - last time in October 2010.
 Consistent notes.
-This wine provided a very delicate, round and extremely charming attitude and was drinking nicely already.
-Will entertain while we wait for big vintages to mature.
+This wine provided a delicate, round, and incredibly charming attitude and was drinking nicely.
+It will entertain us well while we wait for big vintages to mature.

 2006 Alter Ego 89p

 Tasted three times - last time in October 2010.
 Consistent notes.
-Powerful wine which is quite similar in style to 2004, but imho wasn't so aromatically scented as 2004.
+A powerful wine, quite similar in style to 2004, but, in my opinion, not as aromatically scented as 2004.

 2005 Alter Ego 90p

 Tasted three times - last time in October 2015.
 Consistent notes.
-An aromatic wine with fine structure.
-Fatter and meatier than 2004, more tannic, deeper and longer on the palate.
-A splendid sweetness of fruit and persistent fruity aftertaste.
-Very, very adorable wine.
+It is an aromatic wine with a fine structure.
+Fatter and meatier than in 2004, it was more tannic, deeper, and longer on the palate.
+A splendid sweetness of fruit and a persistent fruity aftertaste.
+It's a very, very adorable wine.

 2004 Alter Ego 90p